From a Finance IS to a Finance Data System

 Identify sensitive and relevant data flows

 It is essential to classify data flows according to their sensitivity (personal data, medical information, etc.).
 In a digitalized financial system, it is necessary to establish a risk map.
-The personnel concerned will be the object of awareness actions since the quality and security of the data also depend on the human factor.
+The staff concerned will be the focus of awareness-raising initiatives, since data quality and security also depend on the human factor.

 For business strategy, it is critical to determine what customer information is most useful, who is capturing it, and to whom is this customer data accessible.